 Communicating from China

-I moved from the States to Asia in 1992 BC, (Before Computers-specifically email).
-Back then, even carrier pigeons went ballistic when asked to perform, and behaved like uppity flight attendants given extra-curricular duties like serving ice with the cola.
-So I used surface mail, which took 10 days each way, (I have always been way too cheap to call).
+I moved from the States to Asia in 1992 BC (Before Computers, specifically email).
+Back then, even carrier pigeons went ballistic when asked to perform, and behaved like uppity flight attendants given extracurricular duties like serving ice with the cola.
+So I used surface mail, which took 10 days each way (I have always been way too cheap to call).

-In 1996 I moved to China.
-Our office had email but not for us regular grunts.
-The sole operator stuck to his monitor and his CD-Rom Drive like bread sticks together on an old grilled cheese sandwich.
-But even if we had access it wouldn’t have mattered much anyway, as at the time, China had very few servers.
-Come 14 years later they still don’t have that many, mainly China Telecom and a couple of offshoots who watch what is coming and going like grandpa watches a girl’s volleyball tournament.
+In 1996, I moved to China.
+Our office had email, but not for us regular grunts.
+The sole operator stuck to his monitor and his CD-ROM drive like breadsticks together on an old grilled cheese sandwich.
+But even if we had access, it wouldn’t have mattered much anyway, as at the time, China had very few servers.
+Come 14 years later, they still don’t have that many, mainly China Telecom and a couple of offshoots who watch what is coming and going like grandpa watches a girl’s volleyball tournament.

 Social media gets sacked in China

-Facebook, Twitter and Utube are all cases in point.
-Utube is strictly off-line and if you try to log-on you will get a disconnected notice on your screen identical to those you get when trying to access any information about Tibet, Falang-gang, Taiwan etc. On a good day, when the Ministry of Information and Propaganda’s 30,000 Internet watchdogs do a shift change, (7am to 8pm Beijing time), Facebook can usually be accessed via a free proxy.
+On a good day, when the Ministry of Information and Propaganda’s 30,000 Internet watchdogs do a shift change (7am to 8pm Beijing time), Facebook can usually be accessed via a free proxy.
 Then you can jealously read about all the fun your friends are having without you, but can neither join in nor respond to requests.
-In this case it is more like being in an aquarium than behind a firewall.
-Or if you are Jones-in so bad and MUST have a constant daily dose of Facebook just to maintain your semblance of reality, then you can pay about 12 USD a month and use a real proxy, to which your access and cyberspace escapism will be satiated.
+In this case, it is more like being in an aquarium than behind a firewall.

-The reason Facebook is forbidden is because out in China’s western-most city of Wulumuchi there was a populace uprising last year by the long time Islamic residents.
-These residents were protesting being treated like “second-class citizens” and claimed to be discriminated against by the Han race, (the majority of Chinese are Han) and they objected to the seemingly better treatment from the government in both business and housing.
-Muslim extremists hijacked their movement and Facebook was used as a tool for a call to Jihad in Western China and the surrounding Islamic countries.
-Over 140 people died in the streets and Facebook and Twitter officially became history.
-In this regard, censorship became a double-edge sword presenting the old maxim, “What do you want, to live reasonably happy or to die right?
+Muslim extremists hijacked their movement, and Facebook was used as a tool for a call to Jihad in Western China and the surrounding Islamic countries.
+Over 140 people died in the streets, and Facebook and Twitter officially became history.
+In this regard, censorship became a double-edged sword presenting the old maxim, “What do you want, to live reasonably happy or to die right?"

 Google gives up and heads home